 THE CAROLYN JANE FOUNDATION

-The mission of the Carolyn Jane Foundation is to bring orthopaedic spine care to rural areas of need through advanced training of local providers, aided by the development and deployment of market-appropriate logistical and surgical systems.
+The mission of the Carolyn Jane Foundation is to bring orthopaedic spine care to rural areas of need through advanced training of local providers, aided by the deployment of market-appropriate logistical and surgical systems.

 About the Foundation